Asylum seeker children in detention

 Asylum seekers living in the Australian community, ‘in limbo’ on bridging visas: 3925

 The Department of Immigration only reports on asylum seekers on Nauru who are awaiting processing – meaning their figures do not include those children already proven to be refugees.

-The most recent reports from Nauru state that:
+The most recent reports we have from Nauru state that*:

 *Please note these statistics change frequently, due to the lack of detailed information provided by the Australian government it is hard to know the exact numbers and ages of refugee and asylum seeker children on Nauru.

 Time asylum seekers held in detention

 January 31, 2017 – average of 493 days spent in detention.

 The Refugee Action Collection have reported that: Detaining a single asylum seeker on Manus or Nauru costs $400,000 per person, per year.
 Detention in Australia costs $239,000 per year.
 By contrast, allowing asylum seekers to live in the community while their claims are processed costs just $12,000 per year, one twentieth of the cost of the offshore camps, and even less if they are allowed the right to work.
 (See http://www.refugeeaction.org.au/?page_id=3447).